 The Sensor Installation procedures show how the automatic selection of sensors, mounting mode and spacing method are established.
 Examine the figure below, which illustrates a typical [Install Sensor] menu screen.
-Note the automatic assignment of mounting track part numbers, plus the designation of the Number Index.
+Note the automatic assignment of mounting track part number, plus the designation of the number index.

-- 1 Sensor type, size and mounting mode selection. - 2 Automatic selection of mounting track part number and Number Index.
+- 1 Sensor type, size and mounting mode selection. - 2 Automatic selection of mounting track part number and number index.

-- 1. Perform all required menu steps up until the point where you respond to the [Install Complete?] prompt. - 2.
-Make a note of the Number Index.
+- 1. Perform all required menu steps up until the point where you respond to the [Install Complete] prompt. - 2.
+Make note of the Number Index.
 Check to ensure that you have a matched set of sensors.
-They both should have the same S/N number but marked with either an "A" or "B" (e.g., 100A and 100B).
+They both should have the same serial number but marked with either an "A" or "B" (e.g. 100A and 100B).

-Index pins are used as stops against each sensor inserted at the reference hole for one sensor and the Number Index hole for the other sensor (see (9) in figure below).
+Index pins are used as stops against each sensor inserted at the reference hole for one sensor and the Number Index hole for the other sensor (see 1 in figure below).